CircleBWireless/TechnitiumDHCPServerAPI/README.md

 # TechnitiumDHCPServerAPI
-Uses API calls to import DHCP reservations indivisually or via CSV file into Technitium
+Uses API calls to import DHCP reservations individually or via CSV file into Technitium.
+Sample CSV File is available